-When one can nurture and protect a family unit, they will be investing in the mental and physical well-being of their children as well as their own.
+When one can nurture and protect a family unit, they will be investing in their children’s mental and physical well-being as well as their own.

 Check out this convenient Magnetic Dry Erase Menu Board for Fridge to help you master meal planning, and keep yourself accountable!

-2. They don’t have unlimited or unmonitored screen time
+2. Healthy families don’t have unlimited or unmonitored screen time

 On the same note, parents should also have no screen time zones, as to not interfere with quality and intentional time with their kids.
-People are becoming less aware of their children’s needs and more aware of the contents of their smartphones.
+Unfortunately, people are becoming less aware of their children’s needs and more aware of the contents of their smartphones.

 If you want to beat the odds of mental health illnesses and feelings of neglect from your children, then limit screen time for the whole family.
 You’ll thank me later.

-If you’re interest in receiving a FREE PRINTABLE SCREEN TIME CHECKLIST to help your child balance screen time without you having to yell at them, check this out.
+If you’re interested in receiving a FREE PRINTABLE SCREEN TIME CHECKLIST to help your child balance screen time without you having to yell at them, check this out.

-3. They communicate their feelings with one another
+3. Healthy family relationships communicate their feelings with one another and show their appreciation

-If you don’t currently have this, then perhaps think about going and seeing a counselor who can help you all navigate your feelings.
+If you don’t currently have this, perhaps think about seeing a counselor or parenting coach who can help you all navigate your feelings.
 It’s crucial, especially for children, to be able to share their emotions with their parents.
 An effective family thrives on mutual trust.
 So when your kids share the hard stuff with you, reward them, don’t punish or shame them.

 Check out My Life Journals for Kids if you want a way for your child to learn to better express themselves.
 Journaling is an amazing tool that has benefits such as improving their writing skills, processing Little and BIG feelings, and so much more.

-4. They go in nature and play together
+4. Family relationships get stronger in nature and when you play together

-Children are becoming more fascinated with creating their own universes in video games, then exploring the one they are living in.
+They are becoming more fascinated with creating their own universes in video games than exploring the one they are living in.
 I’m no advocate of sheltering children from everything, including video games, but you can use their desire to play them as teachable moments on how to have self-control and not let it become their entire world.

 Being in nature does amazing things to your brain, calms anxiety, and so much more.

-You can teach your child skills that they will use for the rest of their lives like carving (check out this awesome wooden knife to start them off), starting a fire, survival techniques—all things most kids don’t have a clue about.
+You can teach your child skills that they will use for the rest of their lives, like carving (check out this awesome wooden knife to start them off when they’re young), starting a fire, survival techniques—all things most kids don’t have a clue about.

-5. They have schedules, rules, and consequences, and CHORES
+5. Healthy families have schedules, boundaries, consequences, and CHORES

-I am someone who struggles WITH having a schedule, but also struggles WITHOUT having a schedule.
-Lately, I have realized that when a schedule is in place, no matter how inconvenient it may seem, it helps our family.
+I am someone who struggles WITH having a schedule but also struggles WITHOUT having one.
+Lately, I have realized that no matter how inconvenient it may seem, when a schedule is in place, it helps our family.

-Especially in the summer, our son needs to know that we will make time for him and when that will be.
-Both parents working from home is hard for an eight-year-old to understand.
+Especially in the summer, our sons need to know that we will make time for them and when that will be.
+Both parents working from home is hard for a now 10 and 3-year-old to understand.
 They think, well, you’re home.
 Why aren’t you able to play with me?
 ALL the time?
 Check out this post about setting healthy boundaries in the home.

-Chores is another amazing tool to teach your child responsibility and follow through.
-Our rule is that he has to finish all of his weekly chores and homework to get ANY screen time on the weekends.
+Implementing chores is another amazing tool to teach your child responsibility and follow through.
+Our rule is that our older son has to finish all his weekly chores and homework to get ANY screen time on the weekends.
 He uses this chore chart to help him keep track.

-6. They find ways to be physically active together
+6. Healthy families find ways to be physically active together

 Another way to help your children see the benefit of a healthy physical lifestyle is to have them cook with you.
 Show them how to chop up veggies, the nutrition they give your body, and why you should eat them.
-Cooking with one another not only creates a fun activity to do together, but it also gives them knowledge of where food comes from, and how to respect their bodies with what they eat.
+Cooking with one another not only creates a fun activity to do together, but it also gives your children the knowledge of where food comes from and how to respect their bodies with what they eat.

 We believe in God, so many of our family values stem from that, like our views on love and grace.
 We don’t want to expect perfection from our children because we know that we ourselves are imperfect.
 We show our kids that by apologizing to them when we wrong them, and modeling healthily how to handle failure.
 (Well, we aren’t perfect in that, either.)

 But, everything we teach our kids from our faith in God is never forced.
 We believe that it’s their decision to follow God.
 All we can do is guide and encourage them or answer any questions they have.

 This looks different for every family.
-But what I think the most important lesson here is that you’re not expecting perfection.
+But I think the most important lesson here is that you’re not expecting perfection.
 Kids can get quickly overwhelmed at the thought of pleasing their parents.
-For us to expect perfect grades or behavior is unrealistic and will end up exasperating our children.
+For us to expect perfect grades or behavior is unrealistic and will end up exasperating our children AND us.